 This lifeguarded beach has many amenities like restrooms, picnic areas, and showers.
 Brenneck’s is located directly across from the beach.
 There is a restaurant on the upper level and the lower level has a deli.
 You can purchase sandwiches, drink, beach accessories like floats and sand buckets, icecream and shave ice.
 If you need shade this beach has a patch of ironwood trees behind the “kiddie pool” and plumeria trees along the rock wall near the street.
 There are also some other trees that provide shade.
 Nukumoi Surf Co. is located across the street from this beach.
 They have clothing and rent beach equipment and gear like snorkel sets, boogie boards, beach chairs, surfboards, fins, and lifejackets.

-My sons enjoyed catching crabs along the rocks for must of the time.
+My sons enjoyed catching crabs along the boulders most of the time they were here.
 We took a walk down to check out the Hawaiian Monk seal and then headed to Brennecks for some Shave Ice.

 Remember to follow the beach safety guidelines, check surf and weather reports for current conditions, and observe posted signage.
 Keep a constant watch on keiki who are playing in or around the water.
 Never leave children unattended.
 Small children should wear safety floatation devices unless they are avid swimmers and are being closely supervised.